mebmiranda/MEBM/README.md

 * Used the K-Nearest Neighbors to predict the test set and analyzed the model's efficiency
 * Generated Support Vector Machine Model using the training dataset
 * Used the Support Vector Machine to predict the test set and analyzed the model's efficiency
+* Determined which model among the 3 models is best fit for the problem.

 ### [Bank Loan Proportion: Markov Chain Analysis](https://github.com/mebmiranda/Bank-Loan-Portfolio/blob/main/Bank%20Loan%20Portfolio%20Markov%20Analysis.ipynb) ###
 * Generated 1,000 random past loan transactions.
 For example, from "Good Loan" to "Bad Loan."